Sukoed/Smart-Contract-Library/README.md

-# Smart-Contract-Library
+# 🛠️ Smart-Contract-Library

-Personal library of smart contracts and decentralized experiments.
-Focused on Solidity development for Celo, Base, and other EVM-compatible networks.
-Includes ERC-20, ERC-721 implementations and custom business logic.
+A professional collection of secure, modular smart contracts for EVM ecosystems (Celo, Base, Ethereum).
+This repository serves as a personal laboratory for decentralized experiments and production-ready contract templates.

-Current status: 3 contracts uploaded.
+---